MagerValp/magervalp.github.com/_posts/2013-09-13-irony-is-a-b.markdown

 <pre><code class="prettyprint lang-sh">echo "$ADCOMPPWD" | kinit --password-file=STDIN "$ADCOMPACCT"</code>
 </pre>

 Oh sweet irony.
-I updated the post with a [fixed version](/2013/05/22/accessing-kerberized-services-with-ad-computer-acct.html) that uses a temporary file instead instead of piping from `echo` for the whole world to see.
+I updated the post with a [fixed version](/2013/05/22/accessing-kerberized-services-with-ad-computer-acct.html) that uses a temporary file instead of piping from `echo` for the whole world to see.